 Who is my employer?

-In the case of Michelin starred chef Victor Garvey who hired our member to work at his premises in Soho, London and he continued to work for Garvey at those premises for many years working with Garvey to achieve his first Michelin Star.
+In the case of Michelin starred chef Victor Garvey who hired our member to work at his premises in Soho London and he continued to work for Garvey at those premises for many years, working with Garvey to achieve his first Michelin Star at the Sola Restaurant.

-However unbeknown to our member he was not technically employed by Garvey (he claims) but by the limited company owned by his girlfriend.
-The company paid Garvey’s employees on his behalf therefore devolving him of any responsibility but this was never explained to any of his staff.
+However unbeknown to our member he was not technically employed by Garvey but by the limited company owned by his girlfriend.
+The company paid Garvey’s employees on his behalf therefore relieving him of any legal responsibility but this was never explained to any of his staff.

-When our member was dismissed unfairly Garvey denied any employer responsibility even though he had hired and fired on the companies’ behalf.
+When our member was dismissed unfairly Garvey denied any employer responsibility even though he had hired and fired on the company’s behalf.

 The case highlights the growing issue of “entity or Employer identification” and is a serious concern within the industry.
-This is when an employer deliberately sets out to confuse and deceive their employees by offloading their legal responsibilities to a shell company.
-This despicable practice is more common that even we realised and we ask all Chefs to check their contract and to find out just who they are actually employed by, often they will be shocked to find that it’s not the people they are working for?
+This is when an employer deliberately sets out to confuse, deceive and misrepresent their employees by offloading their legal responsibilities to a shell company.
+This despicable practice is more common than even we realised and we ask all Chefs to check their contracts and to find out just who they are actually employed by, often they will be shocked to find that it’s not the people they are working for.

 If the company on your contract is different in any respect to the one on your payslip or if they bear no relation to who you actually work for then alarm bells should be ringing out.

-Chefs beware please, this vile practise is becoming more and more and we ned you all to be vigilant and stand up where you see it happening.
+Chefs beware please, this vile practice is becoming more and more and we need you all to be vigilant and stand up where you see it happening.

 Recommended Comments